 Get support.
 Friends and family want to be there for you, but they don’t always know what you need.
 Rather than avoid them, let them know how they can support you.
 You can also find support groups through counselling centres, your GP or local hospital.
-If you’re depressed, find a mental health professional or counsellor you trust to talk to.

 Look after your physical and emotional needs.
 Caring for yourself will keep your energy levels high and replenish your emotional reserves.
 You can do this by facing your feelings and trying to express them in a tangible or creative way.
 Avoiding your feelings only prolongs the healing process.
 And also make sure you’re getting enough sleep , eating right and exercising too.